dhruvshah8/Interview/Sorting&Searching/SelectionSort.md

 	[ ...sorted numbers... | ...unsorted numbers... ]

-This is similar to [insertion sort](../Insertion%20Sort/), but the difference is in how new numbers are added to the sorted portion.

 It works as follows:

 - Find the lowest number in the array.
 You must start at index 0, loop through all the numbers in the array, and keep track of what the lowest number is.